syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-To-Detect-Whether-a-New-Link-Has-Been-Added-Removed-From-a-Diagram.md

     If evtArgs.ChangeType = Syncfusion.Windows.Forms.Diagram.CollectionExChangeType.Insert AndAlso Not (evtArgs.Connection Is Nothing) Then

-        Dim newConnector As Connection = evtArgs.Connection
+        Dim connector As Connection = evtArgs.Connection

         Dim newlink As Link = Nothing

-        If TypeOf newConnector.SourcePort Is LinkPort Then
+        If TypeOf connector.SourcePort Is LinkPort Then

-            newlink = newConnector.SourcePort.Container
+            newlink = connector.SourcePort.Container

         End If

-        If TypeOf newConnector.TargetPort Is LinkPort Then
+        If TypeOf connector.TargetPort Is LinkPort Then

-            newlink = newConnector.TargetPort.Container
+            newlink = connector.TargetPort.Container

         End If